That1M8Head/QVSED/README.md

 For example, when a file is opened, it prints its file name.
 If a config file was not found, it'll generate one and give you the path.

 QVSED inherited the name from Emacs.
 Well, less "inherited" and more "stolen from."

+## File Picker

+The File Picker is displayed when you use the **Open File** or **Save File** Action Deck commands.

+It consists of the following elements:

++ A label instructing you to enter the file path, relative or absolute.
++ Another label that shows the current working directory.
++ A text box where you can enter the file path.
++ Three buttons:
+  + **System File Picker** opens your operating system's file picker, so you can select the file you want without having to type in its path, just like in pre-1.5.0 QVSED versions.
+This can also be accessed with the `<C-d>` key binding.
+  + **Open** or **Save** (depending on the Action Deck command you used) opens or saves the file at the specified path.
+  + **Cancel** closes the dialog without saving any changes.

+The File Picker makes it simple to load the file you want, simply by typing in its path.

+If this is too oversimplified for you, or you just need to use your system file picker for whatever reason, you can always use the System File Picker option.

 ## Configuration